Unsupervised pre-training of graph transformers on patient population graphs: Experiments

 \textbf{TADPOLE} Additionally, we use the less complex TADPOLE dataset to evaluate our method on multi-modal, but static clinical data.
-The results of the fine-tuned model, which was pre-training with Static Feature Masking, as well as the model trained from scratch for disease prediction are shown in Table \ref{results_table_tadpole}.
+The results of the fine-tuned model, which was pre-training with Static Feature Masking, as well as the model trained from scratch for disease prediction are shown in Table \ref{results_table_tadpole} and the performance development in relation to the label ratio is visualized in figure \ref{development_tadpole}.

-Even though TADPOLE is a rather small dataset and thus also the amount of data used for pre-training is limited, we are able to show a significant benefit through pre-training.
-Especially in settings with limited labels (1\%, 5\%, 10\%) pre-training helps to improve the performance significantly.
+Even though TADPOLE is a rather small dataset and thus also the amount of data used for pre-training is limited, we show a significant benefit through pre-training.
+Especially in settings with limited labels (1\%, 5\%, 10\%) pre-training helps to improve performance significantly.
 While the model trained from scratch starts to overfit very fast when trained with very few samples (e.g. around 50 samples for a label ratio of 1\%), the pre-trained model reaches a quite good performance, by quickly adapting to the provided samples.
-Moreover, the AUC continues to improve when pre-training the model up to the full dataset size, showing that pre-training helps dealing with the class imbalance in this dataset.
-This experiment shows the value of our method for static, multimodal clinical data and the benefit of pre-training when labeled data is very limited.
+Moreover, the AUC continues to improve when pre-training the model up to the full dataset size, showing that pre-training helps to deal with the class imbalance in this dataset.
+This experiment shows the value of our method for static, multimodal clinical data, and the benefit of pre-training when labeled data is very limited.

+When analyzing the confusion matrices for models trained from scratch and pre-trained models, we can conclude that the major improvement through pre-training in binary tasks (LOS) lies in reducing false negatives.
+For multi-class tasks such as on TADPOLE or ACU-4 prediction on MIMIC-III, false negatives are mainly reduced for the minority classes while for the majority class false positives are reduced.
+Overall, this shows that pre-training helps the model to miss fewer positive cases, especially for minority classes.